karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

 ```
 Total invoice amount is 38.6165
-Total invoice vat amount is 200.6
+Total invoice VAT amount is 200.6
 ```

 This isn't the result we are expecting!